hRPC lineRetinitis Pigmentosa

-Exosomes are nanoparticles, released by cells, and contain a number of active proteins and micro RNAs.
-They are believed to play a key role in cell-to-cell communication, modulate cellular immunity and promote the activation of regenerative or repair programmes in diseased or injured cells.
+Exosomes are nanoparticles, released by cells, and contain a number of active proteins and micro RNAs, which are short non-coding RNAs capable of regulating gene expression, that are believed to play a key role in cell-to-cell communication.
+A growing body of evidence demonstrates that exosomes can modulate cellular immunity and/or promote the activation of regenerative or repair programmes in diseased or injured cells.
 Our CTX cells release large amounts of exosomes when grown in the laboratory enabling us to purify and characterise them.
-These exosomes have been tested at differing concentrations in a range of early in vitro pre-clinical disease models with positive results.
-We aim to use the CTX technology and exosome platform to expand our pipeline.
-We have filed a number of patents around composition, characterisation, manufacturing and therapeutic uses of the exosome platform.
-We are exploring the potential of our CTX cell-derived exosome platform and its role in targeting multiple indications.
-Data produced to date from in vivo pre-clinical studies indicate a potential therapeutic benefit in wound healing, glioma and ophthalmology.

 We have used our unique stem cell technologies to develop cell-based therapies for significant disease conditions where the cells can be readily administered “off-the-shelf” to any eligible patient without the need for additional drug treatments.